Quick Vegetable Stir Fry

 Directions

-2Alternatively, add all ingredients to a small saucepan and cook over medium heat until the sugar dissolves.
-Store or use straight away.
+1Make the stir fry sauce.
+Combine all of the stir-fry sauce ingredients in a small saucepan and cook over medium heat until the sugar dissolves.
+Store or use immediately.

-2Divide the vegetables into two piles.
-One should be heartier, longer cooking vegetables (broccoli, carrots, and mushrooms) and the other pile should have the quicker cooking vegetables (bell pepper, scallions, snow peas, and tomatoes).
+3Divide the vegetables into two piles.
+One pile should have heartier, longer-cooking vegetables (broccoli, carrots, and mushrooms), and the other pile should have quicker-cooking vegetables (bell pepper, scallions, snow peas, and tomatoes).

-4Throw in the remaining vegetables and continue to cook for another 2 to 3 minutes or until the vegetables are done.
-If the pan needs more oil, add another tablespoon or so as needed.
-(For reference on telling when the vegetables are done, the broccoli should be bright green and crisp-tender, the mushrooms should be browned slightly and reduced in size, and the snow peas should be bright green and a little floppy.)
+5Throw in the remaining vegetables and continue to cook for another 2 to 3 minutes or until the vegetables are tender.
+If the pan needs more oil, add another tablespoon.
+(For reference, you are looking for the broccoli to be bright green and crisp-tender, the mushrooms to brown slightly and reduce in size, and the snow peas to be bright green and a little floppy.)

 Adam and Joanne's Tips

-• Shaoxing wine is a Chinese rice wine often used in Chinese cuisine.
+• Shaoxing wine: A Chinese rice wine often used in Chinese cuisine.
 It’s the most authentic choice in this recipe, so we highly recommend adding it to your pantry if you can find it.
-However, if you do not have access to it, we have two alternatives: dry sherry and mirin.
+However, if you cannot find it, we have two alternatives: dry sherry and mirin.
 Mirin is sweeter than Shaoxing wine so you will likely need to reduce the sugar by 1 tablespoon.
 One more option is to use rice wine vinegar.
-This will make the sauce taste a little different and you may need a little more sugar.
+This will make the sauce taste a little different and you may need more sugar.

 • Gluten-free tips: When shopping for the ingredients listed above (especially the soy sauce), look for gluten-free on the label.
 If you cannot find gluten-free soy sauce, look for gluten-free tamari, which, unlike soy sauce is traditionally made without or with very little wheat.